riffraff169/traefik-links/README.md

-This is a program to get a list of http endpoints from traefik and create a simple link of lists with them.
+This is a program to get a list of http endpoints from traefik and create a simple list of links.

 It queries traefik's /api/http/routers and gets all rules to get url information.
 The `jq` equivalent would be `jq '.[].rule'`.
 You can test what it pulls by using the following cli call: